Strengthening pathways to action for just and sustainable livestock systems.

 CRILS is committed to ensuring this process is participatory and that the spaces and events we host are free of bigotry, oppression, and brutality in all forms.

-In person at RVC in London
+In person at RVC, London

 ONLINE WORKSHOPS